zubinchopra/portaldocs/portal-sdk/generated/top-extensions-controls.md

 	`<control>`  is the name of the control, for example, infoBox.

-    In some instances, the control is connected to the extension by being referenced in the pdl file, instead of importing the module for the control in the code.
+    In some instances, the control is connected to the extension by being referenced in the pdl file, instead of importing the module for the control.

 1. Change the link element in the HTML template to a control container.